EARLY COLLEGE PARTNERSHIP PROGRAM

 The Rockwood Board of Education approved a new partnership between the school district and St. Louis Community College – Wildwood, which started in August of the 2017-18 school year.
 This partnership allows current Rockwood high school students to obtain an Associates Degree while fulfilling their Missouri graduation requirements.
-Ideally, the ECP is a two-year, full-immersion, dual-enrollment program.
+The ECP is a two-year, full-immersion, dual-enrollment program.

 According to Dr. Terry Harris, executive director student services, the goal is to offer students an innovative program to meet their academic needs.
 “Students will have a flexible schedule in a college setting.
 Dr. Harris went on to recognize the need to support students in this non-traditional setting.
 “Students will have access to STLCC tutors, as well as RSD guidance counselors.
 We’ll ensure students and families have the tools they need to be successful.”

 The program launched in August 2017 with 30 Rockwood high school students.
 “We appreciate this partnership with our local community college,” shares Dr. Eric Knost, Rockwood superintendent.
 “The college is providing 30 scholarships in this inaugural year.
 We look forward to working together and expanding the partnership in the future to allow for greater participation among our high school students.”

 Prospective students should apply to the ECP during their sophomore year (10th grade) in high school.
 The ECP program takes the place of a student's 11th and 12th grade years of traditional high school.
-Students should have a strong foundation of Algebra II and Geometry before enrolling, but the ECP Committee looks at the overall picture of a student's academic performance by considering all of the following:
+The ECP Committee looks at the overall picture of a student's academic performance by considering all of the following:

 - Classroom Performance (Grades in courses taken in 9th and 10th grades)

 - Cumulative GPA of 2.5* or higher

 - *Students with a GPA below 2.5 may apply but require one recommendation from an RSD staff member.

 - Official student disciplinary record from school